craftsmancoding/image/README.md

 Image
 =====

 Framework agnostic image manipulation library, Imagick not required.
-Scale and crop images, create thumbnails.
+Scale and crop images, create thumbnails et al...

 This library offers a clean interface for using PHP image manipulation functions.
 It was created to provide a unified interface between various projects on various platforms and environments (some without Imagick).